 On January 1, 2014, the Foundation entered into a lease for operating space which originally expired December 31, 2016.
 The lease agreement allowed for three one-year renewal options at varying monthly rental amounts after the original lease expired.
 The Foundation exercised each of these options.
 On July 5, 2019, the Foundation entered into a lease extension for one more year which expired on December 31, 2020.
 The lease extension agreement allows for two one-year renewal options with a 3% annual increase.
 The Foundation exercised the first of these options starting January 1, 2021.
+In January 2022, the lease converted to a month to month lease as the Foundation searches for a new operating space.

-The future minimum lease payments required under the non-cancelable operating lease of space for 2021 is \$13,908.
-Rent expense for each of the years ended December 31, 2020 and 2019 was \$13,500 and \$13,104, respectively.
+Rent expense for each of the years ended December 31, 2021 and 2020 was \$13,908 and \$13,500, respectively.